How many casualties has Russia suffered in Ukraine?

 Overseas observers offer a more dispassionate (if still not entirely impartial) assessment of the situation on the ground, which might equally be flawed by their far remove from the realities of life on the frontline.

-Local independent media group Mediazone nevertheless work hard, operating within a tightly-controlled environment, to offer their own running total of Russian casualties in Ukraine based on what they can corroborate from publicly available information, which currently puts the total at just 26,801 in its latest update of 30 June.
+Local independent media group Mediazone, branded a “foreign agent” by the Kremlin, nevertheless work hard, operating within a tightly-controlled environment, to offer its own running total of Russian casualties in Ukraine based on what its journalists can corroborate from publicly available information, which currently puts the total at just 27,423 as of its latest update of 7 July.

 “The real death toll is much higher.
 Besides, the number of soldiers missing in action or captured is not known.”

+As for the second: “The estimate we did with Meduza allows us to see the ‘hidden’ deaths, deaths the Russian government is so obsessively and unsuccessfully trying to hide.”

+Russians who are missing but not officially recognised as dead, as well as citizens of Ukraine fighting in units of the self-proclaimed Donetsk and Luhansk republics, are not included in these counts.

-One of the most significant insights to be volunteered so far has come from John Kirby, the White House’s National Security Council spokesperson, who said on 1 May – citing newly declassified information – that the US believed Russia had suffered 100,000 casualties between December 2022 and April 2023, amounting to 20,000 deaths and 80,000 injuries, after becoming caught up in a grinding war of attrition around Bakhmut during the freezing winter months.
+One of the most significant insights to be volunteered so far from Ukraine’s allies, watching on, came from John Kirby, the White House’s National Security Council spokesperson, who said on 1 May – citing newly declassified information – that the US believed Russia had suffered 100,000 casualties between December 2022 and April 2023, amounting to 20,000 deaths and 80,000 injuries, after becoming caught up in a grinding war of attrition around Bakhmut during the freezing winter months.

 “It’s really stunning, these numbers,” Mr Kirby said.
 “It’s three times the number of killed in action that the United States faced on the Guadalcanal campaign in the Second World War.”